danknights/mice5035/tutorials/06_beta_diversity_stats/README.md

 ```

 ### Make a Beta diversity plot and test for significance
 We will start with the final beta diversity plot (minus the ellipses) from tutorial 5.
-Paste these into your file and execute them.
+Paste these commands into your source file and run them.
 ```bash
 # These colors correspond to the order of sample groups in map$Sample.Group:
 # KarenThai, Karen1st, HmongThai, Hmong1st, Hmong2nd, Control